USS Brooklyn (CL-40): Inter-war period

 Following shakedown training out of Guantánamo Bay, Cuba, Brooklyn joined the fleet in the Panama Canal Zone during the latter part of 1938.
 She was assigned to Cruiser Division 8 (CruDiv 8) and attended to routine duties with the fleet until April 1939.
 In mid-April, she returned to the United States where she participated in the opening of the New York World's Fair on 30 April 1939.
 On 23 May, Brooklyn was ordered to the scene of the disaster, 6 mi south of the Isles of Shoals, New Hampshire.
 Until 3 June, she acted as a base ship during the salvage and rescue operations.
 Brooklyn then steamed to the west coast, where she joined the Pacific Fleet and participated in the opening of the Golden Gate International Exposition on 18 February 1940.
 She served on the west coast until March 1941, when she departed on a good-will and training tour of the South Pacific.
 In May, she left Pearl Harbor for the east coast where she joined the Atlantic Squadron.
 From 1–7 July 1941, she escorted the convoy carrying Marines to Reykjavík, Iceland.
 During the remainder of 1941, Brooklyn engaged in convoy escort and Neutrality Patrol in the western Atlantic.

 World War II

 With the entry of the United States into World War II, Brooklyn got underway from Bermuda to patrol the Caribbean Sea.
 In April 1942, she was assigned convoy escort duty between the United States and the United Kingdom.
 On 3 September, during one of the trans-Atlantic crossings, the troopship caught fire and was abandoned.
-Brooklyn rescued 1,173 troops who had been embarked onboard the troopship.
+Brooklyn rescued 1,173 troops who had been embarked on board the troopship.
 Although severely damaged by the fire, Wakefield was towed to safety and repaired.